daormar/debasher/doc/design_doc_resident.md

 before the crash, whether the brain had processed it or not.

-What is left uncovered: the window between a reader thread taking a block from the FIFO and appending each of its messages.
+What is left uncovered: the window between a reader thread taking a block from the FIFO and the one write that logs its messages.
 A message lost there is not recovered, since its sender considers it delivered, but the jump in the sequence numbers detects it (G8).

 Rejected alternatives: a bounded inbound queue (the reader still consumes blocks of up to 64 KiB from the FIFO, unbounded); a log at the sender with